davidsonfellipe/awesome-wpo/README.md

 * [Grunt-imageoptim](https://github.com/JamieMason/grunt-imageoptim) - Make ImageOptim, ImageAlpha and JPEGmini part of your automated build process.
 * [ImageOptim-CLI](https://github.com/JamieMason/ImageOptim-CLI) - Automates ImageOptim, ImageAlpha, and JPEGmini for Mac to make batch optimisation of images part of your automated build process.
 * [Tinypng](https://tinypng.com/) - Advanced lossy compression for PNG images that preserves full alpha transparency.
-* [Web-interface](https://kraken.io/web-interface) - Otimize your images and will be available for download for 12 hours.
+* [Web-interface](https://kraken.io/web-interface) - Optimize your images and will be available for download for 12 hours.

 ## Loaders

 * [headjs](https://github.com/headjs/headjs)- The only script in your HEAD. for Responsive Design, Feature Detections, and Resource Loading.
 * [RequireJS](http://requirejs.org/) - RequireJS is a JavaScript file and module loader.
 It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.
 * [Labjs](http://labjs.com/) - is an open-source (MIT license) project supported by Getify Solutions.
 The core purpose of LABjs is to be an all-purpose, on-demand JavaScript loader, capable of loading any JavaScript resource, from any location, into any page, at any time.
 * [Defer.js](https://github.com/wessman/defer.js) - Async Everything: Make the meat of your pages load faster with this JS morsel

 ## Metrics Monitor

 * [Phantomas](https://github.com/macbre/phantomas) - PhantomJS-based web performance metrics collector and monitoring tool.